kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 resize the computed QOS Class matches the previous QOS class.

-[Future enhancements: Mutable QOS Class "Shape"](#mutable-qos-class-shape) proposes a potential change to partially relax this restriction, but is removed from Beta scope.
+[Future enhancements: Mutable QOS Class "Shape"](#mutable-qos-class-shape) proposes a potential change to partially relax this restriction, but is removed from the scope of this KEP.

 [Future enhancements: explicit QOS Class](#design-sketch-explicit-qos-class) proposes an alternative enhancement on that, to make QOS class explicit and improve semantics around [workload resource